Skip to content

 • Strengthen civil rights enforcement statewide so violations are addressed swiftly and effectively.

-Culturally Validating Pedagogy represents the cornerstone of an educational system rooted in democratic principles and self-actualization.
-It validates each learner, communicating each student’s identity is complete, and that each student can inform society.
-It connects to the human purpose because it recognizes the worthiness and wholeness of each learner in their full beauty as a racial, ethnic, and cultural person.
+It validates each learner, communicating each student’s identity is complete and that they can inform and shape our collective future.
+It recognizes the worthiness and wholeness of each learner in their full beauty as a racial, ethnic, and cultural person.

-We’re advocating for culturally affirming, multilingual, and student-centered learning environments to ensure every Minnesota school is a safe space for learning, growth, and opportunity for every learner, especially for students of color, Indigenous students, LGBTQ+ students, and immigrant and multilingual learners who are being targeted by federal rollbacks.
+We’re advocating for affirming, multilingual, and student-centered learning environments to ensure every Minnesota school is a safe space for learning, growth, and opportunity for every learner, especially for students of color, Indigenous students, LGBTQ+ students, and immigrant and multilingual learners who are being targeted by federal rollbacks.

 Schools should be sanctuaries where every student has the tools, resources, and support they need to thrive.

-Communities must be decision-makers, not simply recipients of education services.
-We work to ensure that students of color, Indigenous students, immigrant students, and multilingual learners and their families are central in shaping school policies, practices, and priorities that reflect their lived experiences and aspirations.
+We’re committed to ensuring that students of color, Indigenous students, immigrant students, and multilingual learners and their families are central in shaping school policies, practices, and priorities that reflect their unique identities, languages, cultures, and lived experiences, and support their unique needs and aspirations.

 Equity must be driven by the people closest to students.
 That means trusting educators, school leaders, families, and community members to design solutions that reflect the lived experiences, aspirations, and strengths and assets of their students and communities.